Appointments, Rank and Tenure

 b.
 The candidate’s ‘department’ or ‘unit’ is the department, school, or other academic unit to which the faculty member has been appointed with either tenure or tenure-eligibility in the unit (the candidate’s “tenure home”).
 Candidates appointed to more than one tenure home are to be assessed and voted on by each.

 d.
 Secret votes shall be taken on applications for rank and/or tenure.
 These are to be reported to the UCRT.
-In the case of applications for tenure, the eligible voters are the tenured members of the candidate’s department.
-In the case of applications for promotion or appointment to the rank of Associate or Full Professor on the tenure line, the eligible voters are the tenured members holding at least the rank to which the applicant is applying.
+In the case of applications for tenure, the eligible voters are the tenured members of the candidate’s unit who are not required to recuse themselves (subsection iv below), plus any outside members appointed by the EVP (subsection v below).
+In the case of applications for promotion or appointment to the rank of Associate or Full Professor on the tenure line, the eligible voters are the tenured members holding at least the rank to which the applicant is applying who are not required to recuse themselves, plus any outside members appointed by the EVP.
 When the application is for rank and tenure and the sets of eligible voters for the two actions differ, the vote totals must be reported separately.
 When the application is from the Main Campus or the Medical Center seeking tenure and promotion to the rank of Associate Professor, there must be a single vote covering both tenure and rank.

 e.
 In Schools or Departments having separate committees on rank and tenure, applications will indicate the votes submitted by such bodies as well as votes obtained from the relevant department(s).